urbit/docs/developer/docs/arvo/state.md

 very long.

 In Urbit, app state is a single (usually complex) value.
-In our example, we have very simple state, so we defined `sum/@`, meaning that our state is an atom.
+In our example, we have very simple state, so we defined `sum=@`, meaning that our state is an atom.
 Of course, `sum` is just a name, and you're free to name your state whatever you like.
 But let's clarify a couple other things before we continue.